Hans170/MUTABAZI-Hans/README.md

-  first this command :
+  first run this command :

-  " docker build -t 23710 ." and then the following one by one individually for each question
+   docker build -t 23710 .

-For question 1:
+ And then For question 1 run:
 docker run -it --rm 23710 java -cp out Question1.Main1

-   For question 2:
+   For question 2 run:
    docker run -it --rm 23710 java -cp out Question2.Mainn

-For question 3:
+For question 3 run:
 docker run -it --rm 23710 java -cp out Question3.Main3